-The park-like setting, amidst the trees and flowers, reflects the homey feeling of calm at Hospice House, 1352 Eisenhower Drive, in Savannah, GA.
+The park-like setting, amidst the trees and flowers, reflects the homey feeling of calm at our Hospice Inpatient Unit or HIPU located at 1352 Eisenhower Drive in Savannah, GA.

 Our inpatient facility provides extraordinary comfort for the patient and their family.
 Click here to see a short video.
 Rooms are warm, spacious and beautiful; care is expert, constant and compassionate.
 Visitors of all ages can visit loved ones anytime day or night, and may stay overnight.
 There is ample parking on site for visitors, and WIFI is available.

-Hospice House is the only inpatient hospice facility in our five county service area and marks Hospice Savannah as one of the premiere hospices in Georgia.
+The Hospice Inpatient Unit is the only one of its kind in our five county service area and marks Hospice Savannah as one of the premiere hospices in Georgia.
 It is professionally licensed by the State of Georgia and accredited by the Joint Commission.

-Many long-time Hospice Savannah supporters remember the days when patients could stay at Hospice House for weeks or months on end.
+Many long-time Hospice Savannah supporters remember the days when patients could stay in the HIPU for weeks or months on end.
 Increased scrutiny from Medicare has meant changes that are sometimes hard to explain to our patients and families:

-When patients have difficult-to-mange symptoms like pain, shortness of breath, nausea, vomiting or anxiety, they may need Crisis Care (skilled nursing care in their own home) or General Inpatient Care in Hospice House.
-By coming to Hospice House these patients can avoid costly hospital admissions yet still have frequent interventions and assessments by our nurses and physicians.
+When patients have difficult-to-mange symptoms like pain, shortness of breath, nausea, vomiting or anxiety, they may need Crisis Care (skilled nursing care in their own home) or General Inpatient Care in the Hospice Inpatient Unit.
+By coming to our HIPU these patients can avoid costly hospital admissions yet still have frequent interventions and assessments by our nurses and physicians.
 However, Medicare only covers short stays (a few days) of Crisis Care or General Inpatient Care and requires a plan to transition your loved one back home or to an extended care facility.

 Additionally, exhausted caregivers can receive a break of up to five nights by having their loved ones come in for Respite Care.
 Medicare will pay for respite stays.
-The dates for these stays will be coordinated between the family and patient, their Homecare Registered Nurse and the Hospice House Charge Nurse or manager.
+The dates for these stays will be coordinated between the family and patient, their Homecare Registered Nurse and the HIPU Nurse or manager.

 Left: After weeks or months of bed baths, patients enjoy being lowered into relaxing whirlpool tubs at Hospice House.